A hardware efficient quantum residual neural network without post-selection: Quantum Residual Neural Network

 where $\operatorname{Re}$ denotes the real part.
 For a circuit of $L$ residual blocks, the transformation can be expressed as,

 and total probability that the circuit succeeds across all blocks is the product of the individual success probabilities,

 The effect of this on a quantum state is shown in Figure~\ref{fig:bloch} for a one qubit state.
 Evenly spaced states are shown on the Bloch Sphere to represent input states to the layer in Figure~\ref{fig:bloch} (a).
-While QVC is limited to training unitary operations which, in this case, correspond to rotating the state on the Bloch Sphere, our QResnet variation can cause concentration along an axis, which is a non-unitary effect.
-For Figure~\ref{fig:bloch}, we use Pauli $X$ as the unitary given as $W_l$ in Equation~\ref{eq:4}. post-selection would select only the states in the $+x$ direction, while we retain the states in the $-x$ direction as well.
+While QVC is limited to training unitary operations which, in this case, correspond to rotating the state on the Bloch Sphere, our QResNet variation can cause concentration along an axis, which is a non-unitary effect.
+For Figure~\ref{fig:bloch}, we use Pauli $X$ as the unitary given as $W_l$ in Equation~\ref{eq:4}.
+A post-selected coherent LCU would select only the states in the $+x$ direction, while we retain the states in the $-x$ direction as well.
 This non-unitary effect allows for concentration, while the lack of post-selection means we do not concentrate to one axis but bifurcate to the antiparallel axis.

-Our approach makes end-to-end trainable QResNet while adopting LCU concepts.
+Our approach makes end-to-end trainable QResNet by avoiding post-selection entirely.
 In \cite{PhysRevApplied.23.044046}, LCU rely on probabilistic post-selection approach: only the circuit executions in which the ancilla is measured in state $|0\rangle$, while all other outcomes are discarded.
 This probabilistic acceptance decays exponentially with circuit depth.
 The deeper the network, the smaller the chance of obtaining an all $|0\rangle$ outcome across ancillas.
 On real quantum hardware, this would require an exponential number of repetitions to collect valid samples.
 More importantly, this approach is a sample-and-discard mechanism that is not differentiable.
 Gradients cannot propagate through stochastic measurement and rejection processes, since derivatives cannot be taken through a discrete sample-and-discard step.
 This breaks the computational graph and prevents the use of standard optimization methods.
 As a result, the canonical LCU approach is not suitable for gradient-based training.